gdsports/howsmyssl/README.md

 of #if conditionals.
 All cases use root CA certificate authentication.
 SHA1 fingerprint authentication is not safe and requires frequent updates.

+The Adafruit Airlift shield (ESP32 running WiFiNINA firmware) works fine on an Arduino Due.
+It has the same rating and cipher suites as the MKR WiFi 1010.
+The limited RAM on Uno and Mega limit the usefulness shield but I can confirm it works on Mega 2560.

 The root CA certificate is included in the source code for the ESP32 and ESP8266.
 The root CA certificate for the WiFi1010 (WiFiNINA) and ATWINC1500 (WiFi101)and must be loaded using the WiFi101/WiFiNINA Firmware/Certificates Updater.
+The Adafruit Airlift has pre-loaded root certs that work for the three examples.

 ## Library Dependencies